What “Saranghae” Actually Sounds Like — BTS Concert Korean Fans Are Mishearing (Updated May 2026)

 | 방탄소년단 | Bangtan Sonyeondan | BTS’s Korean group name | The middle syllables may blur in fast chants |

-For concert Korean, do not start with the English spelling.
+For concert Korean, don’t start with the English spelling.
 Start with the Hangul blocks: 사 / 랑 / 해.
 Korean becomes much easier to hear when you train your eyes and ears together.

 ▲ Educational pronunciation chart showing the three Korean syllable blocks in 사랑해